-As the following profiles illustrate, AAPI small-business owners are using the experiences of the past two years to emerge stronger.
+As the following profiles illustrate, AAPI small-business owners are using the experiences of the past several years to emerge stronger.
 To help, Bank of America is increasing support to AAPI business owners, providing funding through its second $2 billion equality progress sustainability bond and investing in the community through the $1.25 billion commitment to racial equality and economic mobility.

 Friends, family, customers and employees made sure Hereafter is here to stay